 Pricing Your Property

-You really only have one chance to effectively price your property, and that is when it goes on the market.
+You really only have one chance to make a good first impression, and that is when it goes on the market.
 The level of interest by potential buyers and other Realtors is highest right when your property comes on the market.

 A property that is priced at market value will attract a fair amount of interest and will generally receive one or two offers, probably selling for around or slightly below list price.

 Through newspaper and online advertising, Realtor tours, open houses and listing on the Multiple Listing Service your property will be seen by thousands of people in a variety of ways.
-Jillian goes the extra mile, and vows to market your property more agressively than any other agent would dare.
+Jillian goes the extra mile, and markets your property more aggressively than other agents – this is her specialty.
 In addition to conventional marketing techniques, Jillian actively markets your home using professional photography, property flyers, postcards, virtual tours, video, and all forms of social media.

 Evaluating an Offer